nishinohi/nishinohi.github.io/content/en/blog/house for potter.md

 # Concept

-It is not a residence for convenience or functionality, but a residence for living as a potter.
+A proposal for a residence for living as a potter.

 ![](img/house/asset-1.jpg)
 ![](img/house/asset-2.jpg)